Defining Dyslexia

 Dyslexia is Brain-Based

 - Dyslexia affects the brain areas associated with detection and processing of sounds and their corresponding letters.
 These letter-sound linkages are fundamental to reading.
-When these brain regions do not function efficiently to make connections, reading development is affected.
+When these brain regions do not function efficiently to make these connections, reading development is affected.

 - Dyslexia can be inherited.
 Children born with the neurological impairments associated with dyslexia are more likely than other children to have family members with the impairment.
 Many, but not all, of these children will eventually experience reading difficulties.